murtazashabbir53/murtazashabbir53/README.md

 - 🌱 I’m currently learning everything as much as I can..😉

 - 🤔 Finally I am serious with respect to programming..!
-- 💬 Ask me about C, Python
+- 💬 Ask me about C, Python, R

 **Connect with me:**